 I lived in Georgia, loved Georgia.

-And I got a lot of detail about what is happening down there.
+You know, just, I have so many dear friends down in Georgia, and I got a lot of detail about what is happening down there.

 This goes all the way back to March.

-And in March, Georgia election officials agreed to a settlement in federal court with the Georgia Democratic Party, the Democratic Senatorial Campaign Committee, the Democratic Congressional Campaign Committee, that had sued over its rules for absentee balloting, absentee voting in Georgia.
+And in March, Georgia election officials agreed to a settlement in federal court with the Georgia Democratic Party, the Democratic Senatorial Campaign Committee, the Democratic Congressional Campaign Committee that had sued over its rules for absentee balloting, absentee voting in Georgia.

-If you stand back and just observe that action in March.
+If you stand back and just observe that action in March, and remember, March, we're in the middle of the pandemic.

 I don't know.